Orbis-Cascade-Alliance/systems-librarianship/_pages/lesson1-internet.md

 Computers contact each other by **IP Address.** IP stands for Internet Protocol, the specification for constructing and assigning these identifiers.

 **IPv4,** or Internet Protcol version 4, was deployed in the early 1980s.
-You'll see IPv4 addresses written most often in "dot-decimal notation" with four numbers separated by periods.
-Each of these four numbers represents eight bits, for a total of 32 bits.
+You'll see IPv4 addresses written most often in "dot-decimal notation" with 4 numbers separated by periods.
+Each of these 4 numbers represents 8 bits, for a total of 32 bits.

     Example: 35.82.168.182
     Decimal: 35       82       168      182